theidari/pymaceuticals/README.md

     - A row for each drug regimen.
     - A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.
-  - Generate <b>bar charts</b> that show <ins>the number of mice tested for each drug regimen</ins> and <b>pie charts</b> that show the distribution of <ins>females versus males</ins> with both Pandas `DataFrame.plot()` and Matplotlib's `pyplot` methods. iii)	Calculate Quartiles, Find Outliers, and Create a Box Plot for the four treatment groups, Capomulin, Ramicane, Infubinol, and Ceftamin. iv)	Generate line plot is generated that shows the tumor volume vs. time point for one mouse treated with Capomulin.
+  - Generate <b>bar charts</b> that show <ins>the number of mice tested for each drug regimen</ins> and <b>pie charts</b> that show the distribution of <ins>females versus males</ins> with both Pandas `DataFrame.plot()` and Matplotlib's `pyplot` methods.
+  - Calculate Quartiles, Find Outliers, and Create a <b>Box Plot</b> for the four treatment groups, Capomulin, Ramicane, Infubinol, and Ceftamin.
+  - Generate line plot is generated that shows the <ins>tumor volume vs. time point</ins> for one mouse treated with <b>Capomulin</b>.
-v)	Generate scatter plot is generated that shows the average tumor volume vs. mouse weight for the Capomulin regimen And Calculate Correlation and Regression.
+  - Generate scatter plot is generated that shows the average <ins>tumor volume vs. mouse weight</ins> for the <b>Capomulin regimen</b> And Calculate <i>Correlation</i> and <i>Regression</i>.

 #### Methods and Software:</br>
-  - The analyses were performed using the <a href="https://github.com/theidari/pandas-challenge/main/README.md#resources">Resources</a> dataset.</br>

-  <a href="https://www.ibm.com/topics/linear-regression#:~:text=Resources-,What%20is%20linear%20regression%3F,is%20called%20the%20independent%20variable.">Linear Reression</a> dataset.</br>
+  - The analyses were performed using the <a href="https://github.com/theidari/pandas-challenge/main/README.md#resources">Resources</a> dataset. and correlation checked by <a href="https://www.ibm.com/topics/linear-regression#:~:text=Resources-,What%20is%20linear%20regression%3F,is%20called%20the%20independent%20variable.">Linear Reression</a> method.</br>

   - Following programming languages, software, and libraries were used in this project:
     * <b>python v.3.9.13</b>
     * <b>jupyter notebook v.6.4.12</b>
     * <b>Visual Studio v.1.73.1</b>
+    * <b>PowerPoint v.16.0.
+14026.20298.</b>
     * <b>pandas v.1.4.4</b>
     * <b>SciPy v.1.9.3</b>
     * <b>Matplotlib v.3.6.0</b>